quasarframework/quasar/docs/src/pages/app-extensions/introduction.md

 title: App Extensions
 ---

 App Extensions are a way to painlessly inject complicated (or simple) libraries with a variety of dependencies, boot files, templates and custom logic.
-They can extend webpack, `quasar.conf.js` and even register new commands with the CLI.
+They can extend webpack, `quasar.conf.js`, tightly couple external UI components to core, and even register new commands with the CLI.
 They can be run with `quasar dev` and have complete access to the current live **`ctx`** (context).

 The patterns for development literally open the floodgates to making Quasar one of the most extensible and powerful frameworks out there - now limited only by your imagination and innovation.
 This page will introduce you to the usage of App Extensions.